polito-WA1-2026-exam/exam-1-last-race-sici17/README.md

 ## Use of AI Tools

-For the realization of this project, I relied on some external resources to speed up the workflow and resolve the most complex tasks[cite: 2]:
+For the realization of this project, I relied on some external resources to speed up the workflow and resolve the most complex tasks:

-- **Boilerplate Code (Standard Configurations)**: For the entire authentication process using Passport (LocalStrategy, user serialization) and the basic configuration of middleware like CORS and Express session management, I reused and adapted the base structure from a friend's project from last year[cite: 2].
+- **Boilerplate Code (Standard Configurations)**: For the entire authentication process using Passport (LocalStrategy, user serialization) and the basic configuration of middleware like CORS and Express session management, I reused and adapted the base structure from a friend's project from last year.
-- **Use of AI (ChatGPT/Copilot)**: I utilized Artificial Intelligence mainly as an assistant in five specific areas[cite: 2]:
+- **Use of AI (ChatGPT/Copilot)**: I utilized Artificial Intelligence mainly as an assistant in five specific areas:
-  - To implement the BFS algorithm (`getRandomStations` in the DAO) to calculate a minimum distance of 3 stops between the start and destination points[cite: 2].
+  - To implement the BFS algorithm (`getRandomStations` in the DAO) to calculate a minimum distance of 3 stops between the start and destination points.
-  - To structure the logic for validating line changes and interchange stations during the match execution route[cite: 2].
+  - To structure the logic for validating line changes and interchange stations during the match execution route.
-  - To quickly generate the mock data used to populate the database tables (station names, connections, and random events)[cite: 2].
+  - To quickly generate the mock data used to populate the database tables (station names, connections, and random events).
-  - For debugging purposes throughout the entire process, especially to quickly interpret error messages and fix asynchronous flows involving Promises[cite: 2].
+  - For debugging purposes throughout the entire process, especially to quickly interpret error messages and fix asynchronous flows involving Promises.
-  - To create all the text content displayed on the website[cite: 2].
+  - To create all the text content displayed on the website.

-The rest of the application logic, the structure of the API routes, and the database design were written and integrated by me from scratch[cite: 2].
+The rest of the application logic, the structure of the API routes, and the database design were written and integrated by me from scratch.